 Let us suppose that an online retailer of high-quality baseball shoes does not show up on the search engine’s first one or two pages.
 If this happens then in such a case, the retailer may as well not exist at all.
 This is the part where SEO comes into the picture.
 In fact, a website must be paired with a highly effective and practical SEO system.
 After all, no matter how captivating and beautifully designed a website may well be if it fails to attract its target audience, it is functionally useless.

 This is why the site’s managers and designers must make sure that adequate search engine optimization measures have been taken.
-This way, they will be able to ensure that it is visible to its target audience.
+This way, they will be able to ensure that it is visible to their target audience.

 Every day, hundreds of millions of searches are made on Google and this figure is slated to become higher with time.
 This is precisely why getting onto the coveted two pages of the search engine is the critical difference between the success and the failure of a website and the organization behind it.